8 Top Legal Research Tools for Legal Professionals

 7. Paxton AI

-Paxton AI is an emerging tool built to support both attorneys and law firms with faster, AI-driven research.
+Paxton AI is an emerging tool built to support both attorneys and law firms with faster research powered by artificial intelligence.

 Source: Paxton.ai

-What makes it stand out is how it ties traditional legal databases with modern features like real-time tracking of pending legislation and integration with secondary sources such as legal journals.
+What makes it stand out is how it combines traditional legal databases with newer features like real-time tracking of pending legislation and access to secondary sources such as legal journals and legal guides.

-This balance makes it useful not only for practicing lawyers but also for students who want a more approachable way to conduct legal research.
+This mix makes it useful for practicing lawyers who want faster answers and for students who want a more approachable way to conduct legal research.

 Best Features